vertica/integrators-guide/content/containers/creating-image.md

 ## Multistage Build

 Vertica uses a multistage build to reduce the size of the final Docker image.
 Each `RUN` command adds a new layer to the Docker image.
-Each layer performs work using the the previous layer, resulting in leftover build artifacts that increase the image size.
-Using a multistage build takes the final result of the first stage and use it as a single layer in the second stage, removing any unnecessary artifacts created by intermediary layers during any previous stages
+Each layer performs work using the previous layer, resulting in leftover build artifacts that increase the image size.
+Using a multistage build takes the final result of the first stage and use it as a single layer in the second stage, removing any unnecessary artifacts created by intermediary layers during any previous stages.

 ## Setting Global ARG Variables